 - Give your children an allowance.
-Tie their allowance to weekly chores to help instill the concept of earnings.
+Think about tying their allowance to weekly chores, which may help instill the concept of earnings.

 - Help set savings goals.
 Help your child figure out how long it will take to save for something he or she wants to buy.

 - Match their savings.
 Give your child incentive and help increase their savings quicker.